1fish2/BBQTimer/README.md

   the notification area shows black text on a black background.

 ## TODO
-* Use available space on tablets.
-Add screen shots for 10" tablets.
-* Display the time larger in the activity when the screen is large enough.
 * Add a menu of recipes to set the reminder alarm time and suggest the cooking temp.
 * Add a Setting to pick {sound, vibrate, both, disable} for reminders.
 * Add a Setting to pick the reminder alarm sound.